 Amortizing the Right-of-Use Asset and the Lease Liability

-Well, how does the company amortize the right-of-use asset and the lease liability?
+How does the company amortize the right-of-use asset and the lease liability?
 The lease liability is amortized using the effective interest method, and the interest expense is a component of the rent expense.
 What’s the remainder of the $1,000?
 The amortization of the right-of-use asset.
-The $1,000 rent expense is made up of two components: (1) the interest expense for the month and (2) the right-of-use amortization amount which is a plug to make the entry balance.
-Even though the rent expense is made up of these two components, it appears on the income statement as one line: rent expense (unlike the finance lease which reflects interest expense and amortization expense separately).
+The $1,000 rent expense comprises two parts: (1) the interest expense for the month and (2) the right-of-use amortization amount, which is a plug to make the entry balance.
+Even though the rent expense is made up of these two components, it appears on the income statement as one line: rent expense (unlike the finance lease, which reflects interest expense and amortization expense separately).

-Due to the mechanics of the straight-line lease expense calculation, the right-of-use asset amortization expense is back-loaded (i.e. the amortization expense component is less in the early part of the lease).
-One potential consequence of this slower amortization is the right-of-use asset may be subject to impairment, especially toward the end of the lease.
+Due to the straight-line lease expense calculation mechanics, the right-of-use asset amortization expense is back-loaded (i.e., the amortization expense component is less in the early part of the lease).
+One potential consequence of this slower amortization is that the right-of-use asset is more likely be impaired (at least as compared to a financing lease).
 The impairment rules do apply to the right-of-use asset.

 So, what do you think of the new lease accounting?
 Is it better?
 Worse?